 What type of apples should you use for this salad?

 I would suggest using a sweeter apple that has a really good bite to it.
-That’s why I love using Envy apples for this type salad because they’re incredibly crisp and still have a slightly sweet flavor to them too.
-Plus they also stay white after being cut so they’ll still look pretty in your salad even hours later!
-(A HUGE entertaining win if you ask me! 😉 )
+That’s why I love using either honeycrisp, fuji or envy apples.
+They’re all incredibly crisp and still have a slightly sweet flavor to them.

 How to massage kale

 Want to know the key to a great kale salad?
 MASSAGE.
 YOUR.
 KALE!
-If you’re not familiar with that term, I’m sure this sounds extremely weird to you right now but trust me, it makes all the difference!
-Massaging the kale leaves helps to soften it making it easier to eat and also brings out the kale’s mild flavor.
+If you’re not familiar with that term, I’m sure this sounds pretty weird to you right now but trust me, it makes all the difference!
+Massaging the kale leaves helps soften them and makes them easier to eat.
 Here’s how easy it is below:

 - Cut the kale leaves off the stem or “rib”.
 Then cut the leaves into bite sized pieces.